Moral licensing is a tendency to justify our current poor actions using previous good behavior.

 1. Your past good actions warranting current bad actions:

 After completing a positive action, you feel you have the license to do something bad.
-For example, if you started working out today, you believe you can eat a bowl of ice-cream.
-Your good behavior prompts you to do something problematic because you deserve it.
+For example, if you started working out today, you believe you can eat a pizza for dinner.
+Your good behavior prompts you to do something problematic because you believe you deserve it.

 2. Your future plans justifying the current behavior